 Data Capture Technology Options

 Data capture technologies are methods or systems used to collect, record, store, and digitize information from various sources.
 These technologies have evolved and continue to play a crucial role in data collection for businesses and organizations of all sizes.
-However, companies seem to view data capture either through a very narrow lens by focusing on one technology or having a scattered approach by throwing disparate technologies at the capture process.
+However, companies seem to view data capture either through a very narrow lens, by either focusing on one technology or having a scattered approach by throwing disparate technologies at the capture process.

 Successful operations look at data capture in a more holistic view and apply solutions and technologies that take into account their vendors’ capabilities, the nature of the data being captured, and the sources of that data.
 Here are some data capture technology options to consider as part of a “portfolio” of solutions to ensure maximum efficiency and results in your financial back-office operation: